 How to complain

 Talk to your insurance company first.
 They need to have the chance to put things right.
-They have to give you their final response within eight weeks for most types of complaint.
+They have to give you their final response within 8 weeks for most types of complaint.

 If you’re unhappy with their response, or if they don’t respond, let us know.